Skip to main content

 Extra Merit-based Scholarships

-Incoming freshmen to the Reed College of Media may qualify for merit-based scholarships based on GPA and SAT/ACT test score.
+Incoming freshmen to the Reed College of Media may qualify for Innovators scholarships based on GPA.
 No additional application is necessary.
 These scholarships are in addition to University scholarships.

 See if You Qualify